regis066/odin-rock-paper-scissors/README.md

-# odin-rock-paper-scissors
+# Project: Rock Paper Scissors

-The Odin Project: Rock Paper Scissors
+This is a Rock Paper Scissors game where the use plays with the computer.